murat-ozdemir/school-registration-api/README.md

  - Docker Engine should be installed
  - Git command-line client should be installed
  - Postman (preferred), curl or any other rest client and rest service test tool
+ - JDK 11 should be installed to build project
+ - Maven should be installed to build project
- - At least 2 GB System memory (RAM)
+ - At least 4 GB System memory (RAM)
  - At least 800 Mbytes of storage (for docker images)

 ## Installation